 After a delicious breakfast, it's time to continue the adventure as you drive about 4 hours today to the Lodge at the Ancient City.
 Here you will have the opportunity to explore the amazing Great Zimbabwe Ruins, another UNESCO World Heritage Site.
 We recommend you take a guided tour at the ruins to get a real feel for the rich history.
 The ruins are vast and stretch from the hilltop above the site, to the plains below where you will find the Great Enclosure.
 The light and views are at their best in the later afternoon.
 Having explored the ruins you return to spend the evening at your lodge where dinner awaits.
 Breakfast, dinner.

-After a good nights rest, it is worth getting up early to make the most of the day.
+After a good night's rest, it is worth getting up early to make the most of the day.
 One of the most exciting activities you can do here is rhino tracking either on foot or by vehicle.
 It's quite humbling to observe these magnificent and highly endangered animals in their natural habitat.
 Other animals that you may come across here are warthog, klipspringer, kudu, zebra, impala, wildebeest, duiker, and steenbok.
 The birdlife in these hills is vast and varied too.
 It is known for the highest concentration of black eagles in the world.
 A visit to the local community is also very worthwhile.
-You will have the opportunity to experience the warm Matabele hotpitality first hand with a visit to a homestead, a clinic, traditional healer and a local primary school.
+You will have the opportunity to experience the warm Matabele hospitality first hand with a visit to a homestead, a clinic, traditional healer and a local primary school.
 Return to the lodge to freshen up, relax and enjoy a delicious meal.
-Fully inclusive.
+Breakfast, lunch, dinner.

 After breakfast you are on the road once more, heading for the game rich Hwange National Park.Today's drive will be about 5 hours.
+You will leave your hire car here as you won't need it in Hwange.
 Your accommodation for the next two nights will be in a private concession in the remote northern part of Hwange.
 After settling in, depending on the time you may be able to fit in a game drive or perhaps after dinner enjoy a night drive and see some of the nocturnal animals come to life and finish off with some chat around the fire.
 Fully inclusive.

 An early start is the order of the day to make the most of your time in Hwange.
 Game drives are very popular allowing you to see more of the diverse landscape in the park.
 You could visit Mandavu Dam or Mtoa Ruins, staying out to enjoy an alresco picnic lunch or brunch.
 Hwange is another area good for walking and you could experience the thrill of getting close to wildlife on foot, always with your professional guide.
 He will be able to point out things of interest throughout the walk and can even teach you how to track wildlife.
 At the end of the day you will return to the lodge to freshen up and have a delicious dinner and perhaps a nightcap before turning in.
 Fully inclusive.

-Another early morning and a last game drive in Hwange before you depart for the bustling town of Victoria Falls.
+Another early morning and a last game drive in Hwange before you are transferred by road to the bustling town of Victoria Falls.
 We've chosen Ilala Lodge which is the closest accommodation to the falls, one of the world's natural wonders.
 It's easy to walk to the falls from the hotel and the town centre is close by too, so you can explore at your leisure.
-Once you have dropped off your car (you won't be needing it anymore), settle in to your hotel, taking in the views from your balcony, and then it's time for a sunset cruise on the Zambezi River, a wonderful experience.
+Settle in to your hotel, taking in the views from your balcony, and then it's time for a sunset cruise on the Zambezi River, a wonderful experience.
 Afterwards you are free to choose a restaurant for dinner.
 Breakfast.

 This morning after breakfast you will have time for a last minute wander around town to pick up any souvenirs or gifts for those back home.
 You will be collected from the hotel and driven to the airport in good time to catch your flight home, and your Zimbabwe adventure comes to an end.
 We are sure you will have made some excellent friends during your time here and enjoyed the warm hospitality that Zimbabwe is so well known for.
 Breakfast.

-Vehicle rental, accommodation and meals as shown; Bronte The Garden Hotel and Ilala Lodge are on a BB basis; Chilo Gorge, Camp Amalinda and Nehimba are fully inclusive; Ancient City Lodge is DBB.
+10 days group H with supercover vehicle rental, accommodation and meals as shown; Bronte The Garden Hotel and Ilala Lodge are on a BB basis; Chilo Gorge, Camp Amalinda and Nehimba are fully inclusive; Ancient City Lodge is DBB.
 Activities are included at Chilo Gorge, Camp Amalinda and Nehimba.
 National parks fees are.
-A tour of the Falls and a river cruise.
+A tour of the Falls and entrance fee, and a river cruise.